PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Proposed Method

 Next, we define the local dissolution kinetics.
 Given a set of $S$ excipients with intrinsic dissolution rate constants $\{k^{(1)}, \dots, k^{(S)}\}$, the effective dissolution rate field $k(\bm{x})$ is computed using a linear mixture rule based on the local excipient volume fractions:

-Note that while this rate field $k(\bm{x})$ is defined throughout the computational domain, the physical dissolution process is localized to the solid-solvent interface.
+{\Cref{eq:diss_rate_mix} serves as a continuous interpolation that enables gradient-based optimization of the material assignment.
+It is not intended to capture microstructural effects such as porosity changes or constituent interactions that may arise in physical multi-material dissolution \cite{moroney2021mathematical}.
+Its purpose is to map the relaxed excipient fractions to an effective local dissolution rate during intermediate optimization iterates.} Note that while this rate field $k(\bm{x})$ is defined throughout the computational domain, the physical dissolution process is localized to the solid-solvent interface.
 This localization is explicitly enforced by the $|\nabla \phi|$ term in the governing dissolution forcing function $f_{diss}$ (\Cref{eq:forcing}).
 Finally, we assume that other material constants including the interface mobililty $(M_{\phi})$, double well potential $(W)$, interface thickness $(\epsilon_t)$, solid mass density $(\rho_s)$, and the saturation concentration $(C_{sat})$ are predefined constants, independent of the excipients and the phase.

-With the pill's topology, material distribution, and effective property fields defined, we now proceed to discuss the finite element simulation of the dissolution and diffusion process in the next section.
+With the pill's {geometry}, material distribution, and effective property fields defined, we now proceed to discuss the finite element simulation of the dissolution and diffusion process in the next section.